OutSystems/docs-product/src/extensibility-and-integration/external-database/connect-external-db.md

 ---
 summary: OutSystems allows you to define connections to your existing SQL Server, Azure Server, Oracle or MySQL databases and use data in those databases using visual objects in Service Studio.
-tags: support-application_development; support-Database; support-Integrations_Extensions; support-database-overview; support-Integrations_Extensions-featured
+tags:
 locale: en-us
 guid: d5fdba1a-e46c-4c92-9d6b-81be94eed163
 app_type: traditional web apps, mobile apps, reactive web apps
 ---

-# Integrate with an External Database using Integration Studio
+# Integrate with an external database using Integration Studio

 OutSystems integrates with your existing databases.
-This allows you to develop applications that access data on external databases using OutSystems entities in Service Studio and without having to worry about data migration.
+This allows you to develop apps that access data on external databases using OutSystems entities in Service Studio and without having to worry about data migration.
 For a list of supported external database engines and their supported versions check the [System Requirements](../../setup-maintain/setup/system-requirements.md#integration-with-external-systems).

 <div class="info" markdown="1">

-When you are done developing your integration with an external database and you want to deploy the application to another Environment (e.g. quality assurance environment) check out [this step by step guide](../../managing-the-applications-lifecycle/deploy-applications/deploy-an-app-externaldb.md).
+When you're done developing your integration with an external database and you want to deploy the app to another Environment (for example, the quality assurance environment) check out [this step by step guide](../../managing-the-apps-lifecycle/deploy-apps/deploy-an-app-externaldb.md).

 </div>